Morphic-Void/TheVoidEngine/README.md

 skills will be needed.
 That is not a criticism; it is just the shape of the problem.
 A mature engine hides a vast amount of accumulated knowledge.

+For most developers, especially anyone trying to ship a first game, writing an engine is the wrong trade.
+It turns one hard project into several hard projects, and it will usually steal time from the thing that matters most: finishing the game.

+### But "do not write an engine" is not an absolute rule

+The advice is good because it applies to most cases, not because it applies to every case.

+There are situations where writing a custom engine, runtime, framework, or toolchain can make sense: unusual technical requirements, research, platform constraints, education, special-purpose tools, tiny bespoke runtimes, preservation work, engine-as-product work, or teams whose core competency is engine and systems engineering.

+There is also some historical distortion in the modern discussion.
+I started in the games industry in the 1980s, before off-the-shelf engines and large publisher-wide engines were the normal way to build games.
+At that time, making a game often meant building the runtime framework as part of making the game.
+The "engine" might be a loose collection of game code, file formats, converters, standalone tools, and whatever available asset tools made sense, such as Deluxe Paint.

+Even Unreal Engine started as the technology for a specific game.
+The clue is in the name.
+It later became a general-purpose commercial engine, but it did not begin as a requirement to solve every possible game development problem for every possible team.

+### A custom engine is not a public engine competitor

+There is a common false assumption in some criticism of custom engines: that writing an engine means trying to compete with Unreal, Unity, Godot, or other large public engines on features, scale, scope, workflow, ecosystem, or user support.

+That is not what this project is.

+A custom engine does not have to satisfy hundreds or thousands of unknown users.
+It does not need to support every common genre, every asset workflow, every rendering technique, every platform, every scripting preference, or every production style.
+It does not need to provide the same editor experience, marketplace, documentation surface, plugin ecosystem, or compatibility guarantees as a public general-purpose engine.

+Large engines are impressive partly because they solve broad problems for many teams.
+That breadth is also why they can become awkward when a project needs to cut across their assumptions.

+The useful comparison is not between this codebase and Unreal or Unity as products.
+The useful comparison is between this codebase and the specific technical, creative, and maintenance requirements of this project.

+Large engines solve a wider problem.
+This engine is intended to solve a narrower one.

-I am not approaching this from the outside.
+### I am not approaching this from the outside

 I have worked with Unreal Engine for over a decade, and I have also worked with many non-public engines used by major publishers, most prominently at EA and Ubisoft.

 That does not make writing an engine easy, but it does mean I have direct experience of what engines actually contain: not just the visible systems, but the accumulated tools, constraints, failure modes, maintenance costs, production compromises, and long-tail edge cases.

-For most developers, especially anyone trying to ship a first game, writing an engine is the wrong trade.
-It turns one hard project into several hard projects, and it will usually steal time from the thing that matters most: finishing the game.

-This project deliberately breaks that rule.
+This project deliberately breaks the usual rule.

 It does so for specific reasons, not because the rule is wrong.

+### Why this project is an exception

 First, this is partly a demonstration of what I can build.
 I have spent my career working on low-level systems, rendering, optimisation, tooling, and